ahad-iftikhar/BlogApp-Appwrite/README.md

 # Blog App using Appwrite

-This is a Blog app created using React.js, Redux-toolkit for state management, React-forms, TinyMCE for real time editor, Tailwind CSS and Appwrite(Backend as a service).
+This is a dynamic Blog app created using React.js, Redux-toolkit for state management, React-forms, TinyMCE for real time editor, Tailwind CSS and Appwrite(Backend as a service).

 ## Key Features: